 According to the 'Archaeological Survey of Ireland'5, there are a number of land-based features of archaeological and architectural interest in the wider surrounding area of Castlemaine Harbour.
-Two heritage remains are located in close proximity to T06/315N1.
-These are:
+Several heritage remains are located in the close proximity to licenced areas.
+These include: